Jackson Hole Economic Symposium

 The Federal Reserve's Jackson Hole Economic Symposium is a three-day annual international conference hosted by the Federal Reserve Bank of Kansas City at Jackson Hole, Wyoming in the United States.
 It is attended by central bank leaders, academics, journalists, financial industry leaders, and government officials from around the world to discuss long-term policy issues of "mutual concern".
 As of 2025, representatives from 70 countries have attended or participated in the symposium.

 Participants discuss world events and financial trends, and the discussions at the symposium are watched for economic news—including potential insights on the likely direction of global interest rates.
 It has been described by The New York Times as "the world's most exclusive economic get-together".

 The event is held at vacation destination Jackson Lake Lodge in Grand Teton National Park, in Wyoming's Teton County. during late August.
 It was held in a few different locations in the late 1970s, but Jackson Hole has been the location since 1981.
-The conference was placed there partly because Paul Volcker, the then-Federal Reserve chairman, wanted to benefit from the great fly fishing in the area.
+The conference was placed in Jackson Hole partly because Paul Volcker, then the Federal Reserve chairman, was an avid angler who enjoyed fly fishing opportunities in the area.
 Among the regular attendees are top economists from the Federal Reserve Board, as well as other policymakers such as foreign central bank governors.
 Through 2025, more than 150 authors have presented papers on subjects including inflation, labor markets, and international trade.